-How to Get Your Boyfriend to Let His Guard Down
+How to Get a Guy to Let His Guard Down: 16 Tips

 Is your guy very guarded?
 Have you been dating for a while, and you still couldn't break through his walls and get him to open up his heart fully to you?

 Here are a few tips on how to take his guard down:

 - Be patient.
 The first thing you need to realize is that it will not happen overnight.
 It will take a lot of time.
 You have to be patient and persistent.
 Don't give up mid-way.